satogako/list-of-links/README.md

 #### JavaScript

-Very little custom JavaScript was used with most of the functionality coming from Materialize.
+Very little custom JavaScript was used with most of the functionality coming from Materialize and Alpine.js.
 One JS files I wrote was validated using [JSHint](https://jshint.com/).

 <details>
 <summary>JSHint validation screenshot</summary>